mvh70/teamshots/docs/RLS_IMPLEMENTATION.md

 ## Testing Checklist

 - [ ] User can only access their own data
-- [ ] Company members can access company data
+- [ ] Team members can access team data
 - [ ] Users cannot access other users' data
 - [ ] System operations work correctly
 - [ ] Performance is acceptable